-Dr. George W. Garrison, Professor of Mechanical and Industrial Engineering at UTSI, and Dr. Donald D. Tippett, an associate professor of Industrial and Systems Engineering at the University of Alabama, Huntsville, are directors and lecturers for the course.
+George W. Garrison, Professor of Mechanical and Industrial Engineering at UTSI, and Donald D. Tippett, an associate professor of Industrial and Systems Engineering at the University of Alabama, Huntsville, are directors and lecturers for the course.

 “The development of management skills such as time management, communications, team building, conflict resolution, problem solving and running a meeting will be emphasized,” according to Garrison.
 “Case studies will be used to provide practice in the application of course concepts to specific real world situations,” he added.

 Fee for the course is $795.
 Reservations may be made by contacting Becky Stines, MS 15, Director, Office of Continuing Education, The University of Tennessee Space Institute, B.H.
 Goethert Parkway, Tullahoma, Tenn., 37388-9700.
 She also may be reached at (931) 393-7276, email@example.com, or by fax (931) 393-7327.

 Stines described project management as “the planning, organizing, directing, and controlling of resources in order to accomplish specific goals and objectives within constraints of cost, time, and performance.”

 Garrison, who teaches graduate courses in engineering and engineering management at UTSI, has more than 30 years of industrial experience as an engineering supervisor and manager with Sverdrup Technology, Inc., an operating contractor at the Arnold Engineering Development Center (AEDC).
 He has taught numerous short courses on project management to industry and government employees, including engineers from AEDC, NASA, and Tennessee Valley Authority.